George H. W. Bush vomiting incident

-While attending a banquet hosted by Japanese prime minister Kiichi Miyazawa on January 8, 1992, U.S. president George H. W. Bush fainted after vomiting onto Miyazawa's trousers at around 20:20 JST.
+While attending a banquet hosted by Prime Minister of Japan Kiichi Miyazawa on January 8, 1992, President of the United States George H. W. Bush fainted after vomiting onto Miyazawa's lap at around 20:20 JST.
 The incident took place at the Naikaku Sōri Daijin Kōtei in Tokyo, the Prime Minister's personal residential quarters.
 Doctors later attributed the incident to a case of acute gastroenteritis.

 Background

 George H.W.
-Bush celebrated the New Year of 1992 with a 12-day trade-focused trip to Asia and the Pacific to discuss the United States' post-Cold War readjustment of economic relations and policies.
-On January 8, 1992, Bush played a doubles tennis match with U.S. ambassador to Japan Michael Armacost against Emperor of Japan Akihito and his son, Crown Prince Naruhito.
-The emperor and crown prince won.
+Bush marked the New Year of 1992 with a twelve-day trip to Asia and the Pacific to discuss the United States' post-Cold War readjustment of economic relations and policies.
+On January 8, 1992, he and U.S. ambassador to Japan Michael Armacost played a doubles tennis match against Emperor of Japan Akihito and his son, Crown Prince Naruhito; the emperor and crown prince won.

 That evening, Bush attended a state event for 135 diplomats held at the Japanese Prime Minister's residence.
 Between the second and third courses, Bush, who had been scheduled to give remarks at the dinner, fainted in his chair while vomiting onto Miyazawa's trousers.
 First Lady Barbara Bush held a napkin to her husband's mouth until the United States Secret Service took over.
-While still on the floor, Bush quipped to his personal physician, Burton Lee, "Roll me under the table until the dinner's over."
+While still on the floor, Bush quipped to his personal physician, Burton J. Lee III: "Roll me under the table until the dinner's over."
 He assured dinner guests he had "influenza" and left for the evening.
-Barbara Bush later gave a speech in President Bush's place where she affectionately teased Armacost for the tennis game and jokingly claimed defeat was something her family was not used to.
+Barbara Bush later gave a speech in President Bush's place where she affectionately teased Armacost over the tennis game, joking that defeat was something the Bush family was not used to.

-The following day, January 9, spokesman Marlin Fitzwater said Bush had a mild case of gastroenteritis and he was feeling fine.
+The following day, January 9, spokesman Marlin Fitzwater said Bush had a mild case of gastroenteritis and was feeling fine.
 That afternoon, Bush held a news conference with Akihito at the Akasaka Palace.